UAE Tax Residency for UK Business Owners

 Does UAE tax residency mean I have to pay UAE tax on my income?

-The UAE imposes no personal income tax on individuals — UAE tax residency does not generate a UAE personal tax liability.
-UAE Corporate Tax applies separately to UAE companies and to certain forms of personal business income above AED 1 million per year.
-For most founder-resident-individuals, UAE tax residence is a status (with treaty implications) rather than a tax liability.
+No. The UAE imposes no personal income tax on individuals.
+UAE tax residency does not generate a UAE personal tax liability.
+UAE Corporate Tax applies separately to UAE companies.
+For most business-owner residents, UAE tax residency is a status (with treaty implications) rather than a tax liability.

 Where to read next